Public holidays

 An overview of Dutch public holidays

 There are important Dutch national holidays, while some holidays in the Netherlands vary across regions.
-For example, there are several regional variations of Dutch carnival in February and March in Catholic areas.
-However, for all most people living in the Netherlands, Koningsdag is arguably the biggest public holiday in the country.
+For example, there are several regional variations of the Dutch carnival in February and March in Catholic areas.
+However, for most people living in the Netherlands, Koningsdag is arguably the biggest public holiday in the country.

 Hoards of people wearing orange and walking in front of Rijksmuseum in Amsterdam to celebrate King's Day